ilogchon500-code/monthsary-surprise/README.md

-# monthsary-surprise
-A sweet, responsive web-based monthsary letter created using HTML, CSS, and JavaScript.

-# 💖 Happy 25th Monthsary - Special Celebration Website
+# 💖 Happy 25th Monthsary - A Web-based Monthsary Letter

-A custom-built, responsive, and heartfelt anniversary web application dedicated to my significant other, celebrating our **2 years and 1 month** milestone.
-This project serves as a creative digital love letter and a keepsake of our journey together.
+A custom-built, responsive, and heartfelt anniversary web application dedicated to my lovely Girlfriend, celebrating our **2 years and 1 month** milestone.
+This project serves as a creative digital love letter.

 ✨ **Live Link:** [https://chon-web.netlify.app/](https://chon-web.netlify.app/)